Term life is the most affordable and straightforward type of life insurance. Learn how it works and what it should cost.

 If the answer troubles you, then you need life insurance.
 Life insurance provides a safety net tomorrow for the loved ones who depend on you today.

-But where to start?
-There are two main types of coverage are available -- term life and permanent life insurance.
+But where should you start?
+There are two main types of coverage are available: term life and permanent life insurance.
+The first step is to decide which of these suits you best.

 Term vs. permanent life insurance